jennraeross/dnd-homebrew/wildhunt-domain.md

 ### Channel Divinity: _Hunting Companion_

+_2nd-level Wildhunt feature_

-At 2nd level you gain this additional Channel Divinity option.
+You gain this additional Channel Divinity option.
 As an action, cast the _Find Familiar_ spell, without material components.
 When you cast the spell in this way, the familiar must take the form of either a hawk or a mastiff, and it disappears after a number of hours equal to half your cleric level (rounded up).

 ### Unnerving Arrows

+_6th-level Wildhunt feature_

-Starting at 6th level, when you hit a creature with a weapon attack, you can force it to make a wisdom saving throw.
+When you hit a creature with a weapon attack, you can force it to make a wisdom saving throw.
 On a failed save, it cannot willingly move closer to you until the beginning of your next turn.

 ### Divine Strike

+_8th-level Wildhunt feature_

-Starting at 8th level, you learn to imbue your weapon's strikes with the power of the Hunt.
+You learn to imbue your weapon's strikes with the power of the Hunt.
 Once per turn, when you hit a creature with a weapon attack, you can cause the attack to do an extra 1d8 psychic damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 ### Improved Unnatural Accuracy

+_17th-level Wildhunt feature_

-At 17th level, when you make an attack with a weapon that has the _ranged_ or _thrown_ property, treat a roll of 19 or higher as a critical hit.
+When you make an attack with a weapon that has the _ranged_ or _thrown_ property, treat a roll of 19 or higher as a critical hit.